fieldtrip/website/reference/ft_read_cifti.md

-   'readsurface'      = boolean, can be false or true (default = true) 'cortexleft'       = string, filename with left cortex (optional, default is automatic) 'cortexright'      = string, filename with right cortex (optional, default is automatic) 'hemisphereoffset' = number, amount in milimeter to move the hemispheres apart from each other (default = 0) 'mapname'          = string, 'field' to represent multiple maps separately, or 'array' to represent as array (default = 'field')
+   'readsurface'      = boolean, can be false or true (default = true) 'cortexleft'       = string, filename with left cortex (optional, default is automatic) 'cortexright'      = string, filename with right cortex (optional, default is automatic) 'hemisphereoffset' = number, amount in millimeter to move the hemispheres apart from each other (default = 0) 'mapname'          = string, 'field' to represent multiple maps separately, or 'array' to represent as array (default = 'field')
    'debug'            = boolean, write a debug.xml file (default = false)